PowerBiDevCamp/FabricUserApiDemo/Setup.md

 you will need a local installation of either Visual Studio 2022 or Visual Studio Code.

-> This document will demonstrate setting up and running the application using Visual Studio 2022 Community Edition which can be downloaded for free from [**here**](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030).
+> If you do not have Visual Studio, you can download the feee version of Visual Studio 2022 Community Edition from [**here**](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&passive=false&cid=2030).

 To set up the **FabricUserApiDemo** project for testing, you must